georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 * Added error check to test if group ID's are successfully being saved to Wordpress DB after submitting settings.

 = 1.1.7 =
-* Updated JS comments so they don't break things on hosts that remove line breaks in the HTML.
+* Updated JS comments and syntax so it doesn't break things on hosts that remove line breaks in the HTML.